bentoml/Yatai/docs/source/upgrade/yatai-deployment.rst

 .. code-block:: bash

-  NAME                    NAMESPACE               REVISION        UPDATED                                 STATUS          CHART                           APP VERSION yatai-deployment        yatai-deployment        1               2022-12-23 09:46:24.615723515 +0000 UTC deployed        yatai-deployment-1.1.0-d12      1.1.0-d12
+  NAME                    NAMESPACE            REVISION    UPDATED              STATUS    CHART                    APP VERSION yatai-deployment        yatai-deployment     1           2022-12-23 09:46:24  deployed  yatai-deployment-1.1.0   1.1.0

-As you can see, the current version is ``1.1.0-d12``.
+As you can see, the current version is ``1.1.0``.

 4. Upgrade yatai-deployment to the target version
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you want to upgrade to ``1.1.0-d13``, you can run the following command:
+If you want to upgrade to ``1.1.1``, you can run the following command:

 .. warning::

-  If the minor version of the target version is different from the current version, you need to skip this step and follow the migration guide to complete this upgrade.
+   If the minor version of the target version is different from the current version, you will need to check if there is a corresponding migration document, and if so you will need to skip this step and all the next steps and follow the migration guide to complete this upgrade.

 .. note::